DUNE/computing-HWDB/_extras/ruby.md

 ~~~
 {: .language-bash}

-With ruby upgraded to a 3. version, and the corresponding gem also upgraded.
+With ruby upgraded to a 3. version, and the corresponding gem also upgraded, try launching the localhost web server from the root directory of the github repository you are working from by typing 'make serve' at the Terminal command prompt.

-It might be necessary to install the jeckyll gem, and possibly ruby-install.
+If it fails, it might be necessary to install the jeckyll gem, and possibly ruby-install.

 Necessary is making sure your PATH to the new ruby and gems installation directories are correct.
 In your installation log, you might of noticed a few prompts simlar to the following PATH commands, at these to your .bash_profile file located in your $HOME directory ('ls -a' to evidenced its existence, .bash_rc, and .profile could also work).